-For the UK Plan, the assumptions used have been derived from the Self-Administered Pension Schemes ('SAPS S3') All table, with future longevity improvements in line with the 'core' mortality improvement tables published in 2020 by the Continuous Mortality Investigation (CMI), with a long-term rate of improvement of 1.25% per year.
+For the UK Plan, the assumptions used have been derived from the Self-Administered Pension Schemes ('SAPS') All table, with future longevity improvements in line with the 'core' mortality improvement tables published in 2018 by the Continuous Mortality Investigation ('CMI'), with a long-term rate of improvement of 1.25% p. a.
 The discount rate used to determine the liabilities of the UK Plan for IAS 19 accounting purposes is required to be determined by reference to market yields on high-quality corporate bonds.
 The UK discount rate in the above table is based on analysis using the expected future cashflows of the Vesuvius Pension Plan and the AON Hewitt AA yield curve.
-The assumptions for UK price inflation are set by reference to the difference between yields on longer-term conventional government bonds and index-linked bonds, except for CPI, for which no appropriate bonds exist, which is assumed to be 0.8 points lower (2020: 0.7 points lower) than RPI-based inflation.
+The assumptions for UK price inflation are set by reference to the difference between yields on longer-term conventional government bonds and index-linked bonds, except for CPI, for which no appropriate bonds exist, which is assumed to be 0.7 points lower (2019: 1.1 points lower) than RPI-based inflation.